0k/kids.cache/README.rst

     calculating...
     5

-This last example is important as you could have wanted to share the cache between all instances.
+This last example is important as you might have wanted to share the cache between all instances.
 You could have done this easily by avoiding returning ``id(s)`` in the ``key`` function.